Philipp Ziereis

-Philipp Ziereis (born 14 March 1993) is a German professional footballer who plays for club Greuther Fürth.
+Philipp Ziereis (born 14 March 1993) is a German professional footballer who plays for Australian A-League Men club Melbourne Victory.

 Career

 Ziereis made his professional debut for SSV Jahn Regensburg during the second round of fixtures of the 2011–12 3.
 Liga season away to Werder Bremen II.

 At the end of the 2012–13 season when Regensburg was relegated from the 2.
 Bundesliga, he joined FC St. Pauli.

 Before the 2022–23 season, Ziereis signed a three-year contract with LASK in Austria.

 On 2 June 2025, Ziereis moved to Greuther Fürth on a two-season deal.

+On 10 July 2026, Ziereis signed a two-season contract with Melbourne Victory in Australia.